Labi Kousoulis: Political career

 On October 22, 2013, Kousoulis was appointed to the Executive Council of Nova Scotia where he served as Minister of the Public Service Commission, as well as being appointed Minister of Information Management and Minister of the Voluntary Sector.
 On April 1, 2014, he was appointed Minister of Internal Services, a new department including the responsibilities of the former Information Management portfolio, as well as various other support functions within government.

 Kousoulis was re-elected in the 2017 election.
 On June 15, 2017, premier Stephen McNeil shuffled his cabinet, moving Kousoulis to Minister of Labour and Advanced Education.
 Kousoulis has been a member of the Treasury and Policy Board since his appointment to the Executive Council of Nova Scotia in 2013.

 On February 23, 2021, Kousoulis was appointed as the Minister of Finance and Treasury Board, Minister of Inclusive Economic Growth (Formerly Business) and Minister of Trade.

-Leadership campaign
+2021 leadership campaign

-On September 30, 2020, Kousoulis announced his candidacy for the Leader of the Liberal Party of Nova Scotia and to become the 29th Premier of the Province.
+On September 30, 2020, Kousoulis announced his candidacy for the leader of the Liberal Party of Nova Scotia and to become the province's 29th premier, following Stephen McNeil's announcement that he would be stepping down from his office.
+He placed second in the election, behind Iain Rankin.
+Kousoulis would also lose his seat in the general election held later in 2021.

 Labi Kousoulis announces Liberal Leadership Campaign.